 Global Fashion Agenda, the organiser of Global Fashion Summit, is a non-profit organisation that is working to accelerate sustainability in the fashion industry.
 As such, many individuals enthusiastically support our cause and willingly choose to donate their time and skills to support the organisation, learn more about sustainability and help to advance progress.

-Global Fashion Summit offers up to 50 volunteers from across the globe the opportunity to experience the landmark leadership forum which they would otherwise have been unable to attend.
+Global Fashion Summit offers up to 50 volunteers/support crew from across the globe the opportunity to experience the landmark leadership forum which they would otherwise have been unable to attend.
 During the four-day period, volunteers can gain practical knowledge and skills related to the execution of a large-scale event, deepen their understanding of fashion and its impact, build a community with fellow passionate volunteers, and interact with attendees.

-Impact
+• Impact

 Impact of the Summit so far